slqy123/ArtemisAstParser/README.md

 # ArtemisAstParser
 Convert Artemis Engine's .ast script file to json

+This tool is built by `click`, and `lex-yacc`, only test on `ハミダシクリエイティブ凸`

 # Usage
-This tool is built by `click`, type
+You use the cli tool `parser.py` and type
 ```
 python parser.py --help
 ```
 for detailed help

 # example
-Origin
+run `python parser.py test.ast` and here is part of the result.
 ```
 astver = 2.0
 ast = {